New TeamsAny questions about joining ProLeague as team?

 1.2.2 Team side: On the team side of the club the entire club history in the ProLeague and additionally the status of the eligibility of each squad member is to be seen.
 In addition, all penalties imposed can be viewed publicly.

-126.96.36.199 Distortion of competition: Only one team per super-organisation can participate in official ProLeague competitions.
+184.108.40.206 Distortion of competition: per super-organisation only the team that is in the higher can participate in official ProLeague competitions.
 This concerns the Cup, the SPL and the HOF.
 This rule will come into effect from Season 24.
 A team must announce its departure from the super-organisation already at the beginning of the season in order to circumvent these prohibitions for the following season.

 1.2.4 League affiliation: The admin team decides on the league affiliation of each team.
 Possible reasons for the denial of an application may include: